Last updated on December 18th, 2024 at 07:11 pm

-Snapdragon Plant care.
-These plants are also called Antirrhinum, dragon flower or the Spanish name “boca de dragón”.
+Snapdragon Plant Care.
+These plants are also called Antirrhinum, dragon flower or the Spanish name “Boca de dragón”.
 They will bloom throughout the spring seasons and into early summer.
 Once it gets hot, they start to fizzle out in the hot southwest summer heat.
 But to make them bloom longer and look better, try to place them in the morning sun and afternoon shade.
 You can also water them often and they will respond with new growth and blooms.
 The plant is not dangerous to dogs, children, and adults.

 Use good organic soil in garden beds or potting mix if you plan to place them in containers.
 Water about 2-3 per week during the spring seasons more often once the sizzling summer sets in.
 Remember, pots will retain heat during the summer seasons.
 Watering more often will help keep your plants from drying out.
 Fertilize with a good all-purpose fertilizer, a 20-20-20 analysis will work well.